Alejogb1/job-board/blog-data/how-to-set-the-background-color-of-a-d3-js-svg.md

 id: "how-to-set-the-background-color-of-a-d3-js-svg"
 ---

-Alright so you're asking about setting the background color of a d3 svg right classic issue and honestly something I've tripped over more times than I'd like to admit early in my d3 journey
+so you're asking about setting the background color of a d3 svg right classic issue and honestly something I've tripped over more times than I'd like to admit early in my d3 journey

 Let's get this sorted out quick and dirty I'll cut the fluff

 First things first d3 doesn't directly control the background of the svg like you might with say css on a div that's not how it rolls instead you manipulate the svg element itself to achieve what you want It's a bit of a mental shift if you're used to thinking in pure html/css terms

-Okay here's the typical way you'd do it using d3 and yeah it's deceptively simple once you know it
+ here's the typical way you'd do it using d3 and yeah it's deceptively simple once you know it

 ```javascript
 // Assuming you have your svg selection already